VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: : Design and Construction

 \item \textbf{Aesthetics} focuses on \textbf{Aesthetic Quality} of visual design, integrating visualization perception theory~\citep{ware2021information} with design practice.
 This dimension consists of three sub-dimensions that collectively influence the overall visual experience: (1) \textbf{Design Style} evaluates the innovation and uniqueness of design, measuring the degree of novel visual elements and distinctive style~\citep{dibia2023lida,brath2016typography}; (2) \textbf{Visual Composition} focuses on the rationality of spatial layout, evaluating the balance and order of element positioning, size proportions, and spacing arrangements~\citep{wu2023viz2viz}; and (3) \textbf{Color Harmony} evaluates the coordination and functionality of color combinations, ensuring color palette choices balance aesthetics with effective information communication~\citep{harrower2003colorbrewer,gramazio2017colorgorical}. \end{itemize}

-In addition, this evaluation framework offers flexibility, with specific evaluation criteria and score weights adaptively customized according to different visualization types (such as single visualizations~\citep{wu2024viseval}, multiple visualizations~\citep{chen2020composition}, and dashboards~\citep{bach2023dashboard}).
+In addition, this evaluation framework offers flexibility, with evaluation questions and scoring criteria adaptively tailored to each visualization's type (such as single visualizations~\citep{chen2024viseval}, multiple visualizations~\citep{chen2020composition}, and dashboards~\citep{bach2023dashboard}) and its specific visual characteristics.
 Complete evaluation rules and customization details are provided in Appendix~\ref{appendix:evaluation_framework}.

 \textbf{Adaptive Question Generation Mechanism.} Based on the evaluation framework, we have devised an adaptive question generation process (detailed workflow shown in Figure~\ref{fig:construction_framework}).
 This process begins by leveraging GPT-4o to extract metadata from the chart, such as its type and visual elements.
-Subsequently, it rewrites questions by populating predefined templates based on this metadata, generating highly customized questions for the six evaluation sub-dimensions.
+Subsequently, it rewrites questions by populating predefined templates based on this metadata, generating highly customized questions and their corresponding five-point scoring criteria for the six evaluation sub-dimensions.
+For instance, under the \textit{data fidelity} dimension, the generated question specifically targets the chart's data presentation accuracy, asking whether the ``horizontal bar chart accurately represents injury counts with a proper zero baseline and proportional bar lengths.''
+The scoring criteria focus on visually detectable issues: a score of 1 identifies ``major distortions, such as truncated axes or misleading scales that exaggerate differences,'' whereas a score of 5 confirms a ``highly faithful representation where bar lengths are strictly proportional to the displayed values.''
 This approach ensures that the evaluation questions are closely aligned with the specific visualization content.
 For more detailed examples, please refer to Appendix~\ref{appendix:detailed_evaluation_questions}.